 or Email us: firstname.lastname@example.org

-NB: Email enquiries MAY take up to 72 hours for a response as we prioritise telephone enquiries, so if the matter is URGENT, call the 1800 number.
+NB: Email enquiries MAY take up to 72 hours for a response as we prioritise telephone enquiries.

 QLD – Queensland Pharmacotherapy Advocacy Mediation & Support Service (QPAMS)

 PH: 1800 175 889 – a program of the Queensland Drug User Organisation (QUIVAA)